 Before you visit

-It is recommended that before you bring a group to visit the wood, you should organise a pre-visit so you know where to come and what to expect in terms of facilities etc. The ranger will be delighted to meet you on site and answer any questions you may have.
+It is recommended that before you bring a group to visit the wood, you should organise a pre-visit so you know where to come and what to expect in terms of facilities etc. The ranger will be delighted to meet you on site and answer any questions you may have regarding the facilities.

-The next step is to complete a booking form with your provider, which should detail meeting times and location, activities to be undertaken and highlight the responsibilities of the group leader and staff leading the activity.
-For self-led groups, booking forms are available by contacting the Forestry Commission ranger on site.
+The next step is to complete a booking form with OASES staff (whether a led or self-led visit) which should detail meeting times and location, activities to be undertaken and highlight the responsibilities of the group leader and staff leading the activity.

 Getting to the Forest

 Once you are on the coach and heading for the forest you may think nothing can go wrong - but beware, coach drivers have a habit of setting off and following their nose!
 It is advisable to confirm with the company beforehand that they know exactly where they are going and how long it is likely to take them.
-Follow the links below and consult the Planning your Visit pages on this site.
+Consult the Planning your Visit page on this site for more details on how to get to the forest.

 Here at Last!